William S. Ladd: Other businesses

 Ladd was also involved with agriculture.
-He owned farm land in Multnomah County and neighboring Washington and Clark counties.
+He owned farm land in Multnomah County and neighboring Washington and Clark counties, notably Ladd Hill in what is now Clackamas County.
 He imported cattle, thoroughbred horses, hogs, and sheep for his Broad Mead farm and his other farms in order to improve the bloodlines and breeds in Oregon.

 In 1891, Ladd platted what became Ladd's Addition in what is now Southeast Portland.
 The Addition has a criss-crossed street layout, and had parks and utilities, and was annexed into Portland that year along with the rest of East Portland.